amcneil36/amcneil36.github.io/blogs/to-what-extent-should-team-members-generalize-or-specialize.md

 ## Generalist
 ### pros
 It is very easy to do sprint planning because you can assign the tasks to just about anyone.
 Secondly, if one area of the project is having some issues and needs extra attention, anyone would be able to step up and do a reasonable job in helping out in that area.
-Teammates can also communicate well together because they have a similar understanding.
+Some sprints might require slightly different skill sets than others and for a team of generlists, that's not a problem.
+Someone could also be out of office and that would be less likely to cause any issues for a team of generalists.

 ### cons
-Unfortunately, this approach typically leads to lower code quality.
-Everyone is working in an area that they are "medium" at.
-No one is working in an area that they are truly great at.
-If we were in a situation in which a random number is generated to determine which software engineer does which software engineering task, then having software engineers being a generalist would make sense.
-But because software engineers can choose which task they want to do, it is more efficient to allow for specialization within software engineers and attempt to have them prioritize towards choosing tasks that suit their specialization.
-For someone who is a business analyst or tester, the same argument would apply.
-There may or may not be as much choosing of their tasks in comparison to software engineers but they would still want their specializations to mirror what they work on more frequently.
-As a result, we don't want this option for any of the roles.
+People need to spend a lot of time doing spikes since there are many areas they need to be adequate in.
+Onboarding new people will take quite a bit longer.
+Lastly, people only work in areas they are medium at and don't work in any area they are truly great at.

 ## Specialist
 ## pros